 - Combine the parsley, rosemary and thyme in a small bowl, then sprinkle some of it over the vegetables.

 - Take the rest of the herbs and mix well with the butter, lemon juice, zest and minced garlic.
 Season with salt and black pepper.

 - Prep the chicken.
 I don’t wash chicken before cooking except for whole chickens.
 I like to make sure no “innards” remain and I look it over carefully for pin feathers or filoplumes (which resemble hair).

 - Thoroughly pat it dry with paper towels.

-- Fill the cavity with the lemons, rosemary and thyme sprigs.
+- Fill the cavity with lemons, rosemary and thyme sprigs.

-- Crisscross and tie the legs together with butcher’s twine.
+- Cross the legs and tie them together with the butcher’s twine.